$p$-orderings: From Slater to Kemeny-Young to Ranked Pairs: Properties of the -norm ordering

-6pt The second consequence of Lemma \ref{lemma:swap} is that it always places Condorcet winners at the top and Condorcet losers at the bottom:
+Among the $4!=24$ possible orderings, these five are the only ones whose entries immediately above the diagonal are positive; among them, the smallest $p$-norm is achieved by A $>$ B $>$ C $>$ D. The second consequence of Lemma \ref{lemma:swap} is that it always places Condorcet winners at the top and Condorcet losers at the bottom; more generally, $p$-orderings are Smith-consistent:

-\begin{prop}[Condorcet] For all $p > 0$, $p$-ordering satisfies the Condorcet winner property.
-Furthermore, if a preferential ballot election with all pairwise margins of victory distinct and nonzero has a Condorcet loser, then they will always appear last in the $p$-ordering. \end{prop}

-\begin{proof} Suppose that the Condorcet winner is not first.
-By Proposition \ref{prop:+}, they must have lost head-to-head to the candidate directly above them, a contradiction.
-Similarly, the Condorcet loser must appear last. \end{proof}
+\begin{prop}[Smith-consistency] For all $p > 0$, $p$-ordering is Smith-consistent.
+That is, if the candidate set partitions as $\mathcal{A} \sqcup \mathcal{B}$, with each candidate in $\mathcal{A}$ beating head-to-head every candidate in $\mathcal{B}$, then every $p$-ordering ranks every candidate in $\mathcal{A}$ above every candidate in $\mathcal{B}$. \end{prop} \begin{proof} Suppose, toward a contradiction, that some $p$-ordering contains some candidate in $\mathcal{B}$ above some candidate in $\mathcal{A}$.
+Then there must be an adjacent occurrence of the form B $>$ A, for some B $\in \mathcal{B}$ and A $\in \mathcal{A}$.
+But as A beat B head-to-head, by Lemma \ref{lemma:swap} the $p$-norm will decrease upon swapping A and B, a contradiction. \end{proof}

-Note that all Condorcet-compatible methods suffer from the \emph{participation criterion}, as shown in \cite{moulin} (see also \cite{fishburn,perez,saari}).
-For weaker variants of this property (e.g., \emph{positive} or \emph{negative involvement}), which can be categorized as ``no-show paradoxes," as well as for the compatibility of Condorset-consistent voting methods with ``spoiler effects," see, e.g., \cite{wes}.
+Note that all Condorcet-compatible methods fail the \emph{participation criterion}, as shown in \cite{moulin} (see also \cite{fishburn,perez,saari}).
+For weaker variants of this property (e.g., \emph{positive} or \emph{negative involvement}), which can be categorized as ``no-show paradoxes," as well as for the compatibility of Condorcet-consistent voting methods with ``spoiler effects," see, e.g., \cite{wes}.
 The next two properties we prove, last place loser independence and monotonicity, both rest on the following ``removal" property of the $p$-ordering:

-\begin{lemma}[Removing the first or last candidate] If the first- or last-placed candidate of the $p$-ordering is removed, then the ordering left over is precisely the $p$-ordering of the election without that candidate. \end{lemma}
+\begin{lemma}[Removing the first or last candidate] If the first- or last-placed candidate of a $p$-ordering is removed, then the ordering left over is a $p$-ordering of the election without that candidate. \end{lemma} \begin{proof} Let $E$ be the original election, and let $E \setminus \{A\}$ denote the election obtained by removing a candidate $A$.
+Suppose that $A$ is first in a $p$-ordering of $E$.
+For any ordering $\pi$ of the remaining candidates, the comparisons involving $A$ contribute the same quantity to the $p$-norm of $(A,\pi)$, namely,

-\begin{proof} It is useful to have a visual example, such as the $p$-ordering of our four-candidate election \eqref{eqn:four}:

-The key feature of being in first place, as with A here, is that any rearrangement of the other candidates can never change the signs in A's row: Any ordering with A first will always have a $p$-norm that looks like

-Among these orderings, the one with the smallest $p$-norm is therefore the one that would minimize the $p$-norm among just the candidates B, C, D. Likewise for last place, as no rearrangement of the other candidates can change the signs in D's column.
-(In fact this extends more generally to continuous blocks of candidates starting from the top or the bottom.) \end{proof}